 Spring Into Spring!
-5 Ways to Be More Optimistic & Reduce Stress! by Donna John
+5 Ways to Be More Optimistic & Reduce Stress! by Dr. Sanam Hafeez

 Despite more daylight in spring, our worries will still be there.
 So how do we spring into spring, a season that’s all about new beginnings and rebirth?
-For practical ways, to cultivate optimism in our lives we turned to Dr. Sanam Hafeez, a licensed clinical psychologist and the founder of Comprehensive Consultation Psychological Services, who shares these tips and tools.
+Here are practical ways, to cultivate optimism in our lives:

 - Make plans.
 Making plans to see relatives, to see a new exhibit a movie or to travel gets our mind moving forward towards something positive that we can be hopeful and optimistic about.
-Dr. Hafeez suggests making plans to do three things per month for the next three months.
+Make plans to do three things per month for the next three months.

 - Control what you can, delegate the rest!
 Figure out what needs to get done.
 What actions you can take.
 Then let go of anything else that is beyond your control with faith that everything will turn out fine.
 Envision the desired outcome.

 - Limit your news watching and avoid it before bed.
 There is a very common pattern I see people falling into.
 People awaken and immediately reach for their smartphone for news headlines.
 They then turn on the TV news as background noise.
 They listen to news in their cars, have news alerts going off on their phones all day, catch the evening news and then the 11 p.m. news before bed.
 No wonder they're less optimistic!
 What you choose to look at will impact your mood.
 Remember, good news doesn’t get ratings.